cloudytuts/website/content/en/tutorials/kubernetes/deploying-java-to-kubernetes.md

 Kubernetes does not provide secrets lifecycle management, meaning out of the box you will be responsible for rotating secrets and ensuring pods have the updated information.

-Aside from being encrpted, secrets are identical to ConfigMaps.
+Aside from being encrypted, secrets are identical to ConfigMaps.
 They can be key-value pairs or files that can be read as environment variables or mounted as files.

 ```yaml
 apiVersion: v1